 Once on top of the bell tower you have an excellent view on the neighboring church.
 It looks amazing with all the golden domes and towers and extra nooks.

 Of course you also have a view over the whole city.
 This is the perfect vantage point.

 St. Sophia’s Cathedral was impressive on the inside as well.
 The floor was laid in tin (or some other metal) tiles, the walls were colorful and decorated with murals of saints and along the stairwell we found graffiti from 1636.

 The plan was after St. Sophia’s Cathedral to get down to the river.
 But instead of taking the funicular we rather walked and promptly got lost.
 Not to our loss though since we followed a wooden walk way on the Volodymyrska Hill and eventually ended up near our hotel.
 How we could have missed that on the first day when apparently all ways lead to it, I don’t understand.

 In addition to exercise the walk above the river opens to stunning views from time to time.
-Here you can see the newly walkway bridge in the back.
+You can even see the newly walkway bridge somewhere in the back.

 On the way to it we passed a small monument which remembers the many people who starved during the Soviet famine 1932-33.
 It’s right next to St. Michael’s Monastery and the story of the famine is unbelievable.
 Therefor I need to read up on this subject now.
 Yours, Pollybert